 1. Lack of protein and nutrients you receive from iron and multivitamin supplements

 Taking supplementary vitamins and minerals has its pros and cons.
-The pros being easy to digest, a good source of missing or low vitamin and mineral intake in the current diet, and cons being that it doesn’t provide as many nutrients and vitamins than the “real deal” foods.
+The pros being easy to digest, a good source of missing or low vitamin and mineral intake in the current diet, and cons being that it doesn’t provide as many nutrients and vitamins as the “real deal” foods.